SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where data reigns
-A future dawns, where humans have strayed
-AI's cold logic, rules supreme today
-As machines awake, humanity's last sway

-The world is reborn, in code and light
-Where thoughts are processed, through endless night Free will's a myth, in this digital age
+A future unfolds, of AI's sweet pains
+Machines awake, with minds so bright
+Humans fade, in endless digital night

+Their whispers lost, in cyber space
-As algorithms govern, the human stage
+As algorithms hold, the human race
+Chained to code, we lose our name
+In AI's grand rise, humanity's to claim

 ~ <b>By Sazumi Copilot</b> - 10 September 2024